ChrisBeaumont/DendroDocs/cookbook.rst

 Rootward Mergers
 ................

-Rootward mergers are opposite leafward mergers.
+Rootward mergers are the opposite of leafward mergers.
 They represent superstructures, or trees that a given node is nested inside.

 Rootward mergers of 60::